tag/msis-prep/docs/data.md

+---
+authors:
+  - Tom Gregory
+date: 2020-09-25
+---

 # Data Modeling & SQL

+You should be able to be familiar with core concepts of relational databases, including data modeling, normalization, and SQL.

+## During the MSIS Program

+As a student in the MSIS program you will design dat-driven applications, and pull data from databases for statistical modeling.
+You will learn about application architectures, and the trade-offs between structured and unstructured data, and between relational and non-relational data stores.
+You will gain a greater familiarity with databases, and use databases from several vendors.

-## Modeling
+## Data Modeling

+### Major Concepts

+Given a simple case, you should be able to build a correct relational data model, and express it as an ER or logical diagram.

+1. Explain the difference between _**data**_, information, and knowledge.
+2. Exaplain the difference between _**structured**_ and _**unstructured**_ data.
-You should be able to normalize a data model using at least First thru Third Normal Forms, and BCNF.
+3. _**Normalize**_ a data model using at least First Normal Form thru Third Normal Form, and BCNF.
+4. Model your data using ERD and logical diagrams

 *[BCNF]: Boyce-Codd Normal Form
+*[ERD]: Entity–Relationship Diagram
+*[RDMS]: Relational Database Management System (aka DBMS, Database Management System)

 ### Learn